box/mojito/_docs/guides/6-workbench.md

 ![Add or Change Translations](./images/AddOrChangeTranslation.gif)

 To add or edit a translation, select the text unit you would like to edit.
-Then click on `Add new translation` or on the existing translation.
+Then click on `Enter new translation` or on the existing translation.
 Enter a new translation and hit `Save.`

 Warning!
 Every time you add or edit a translation through workbench, it is marked as `final`.
 If you want the translation to go through additional workflow steps, you need to mark it for translation or for `review`.